Loading IndicatorLoading Indicator

 Summary

-• The government and the National Tax Service said they will implement crypto taxation as scheduled in January next year and do not plan any additional delay.
+• The government and the National Tax Service said crypto taxation will begin as scheduled in January next year, with no further delay.

 Forecast Trend Report by Period